veksha/cuda_codeium/readme/readme.txt

 #### Configuration

+`tab_completion` - completion by using TAB key. completion hint will be shown in the top-right corner.

 `append_mode` - new chat questions/answers will be appended to old ones. disable it to clear chat on every question.

 `version` - locked version of language server. you can update by setting this option to a new value and deleting old server binary.